sequentech/iam/README.md

 Receives similar data to POST /auth-event.
 Requires user with permission `admin-auth-event` over the given event.

+## GET /auth-event/#auid/census

+Perms: object_type: 'AuthEvent', perm: 'edit', oject_id: auid

+Description: Get census of auth-event id.

-## POST /authmethod/:authmethod/register/:id
+## POST /auth-event/#auid/census

-Provides authentication.
-Depending on the auth-method used, the input details needed may vary.
-If authentication is successful, it returns STATUS 200 with data:
+Perms: object_type: 'AuthEvent', perm: 'edit', oject_id: auid

+Description: import census data by administrator.
+When new user register, check if there is enough credits.
+When create users, the administrator will get perms 'edit' about new users.

+Request:
+    [
         {
-      "auth-token": "khmac:///sha-256;deadbeefdeadbeefdeadbeefdeadbeefdeadbeef/userid:timestamp"
+            "tlf": "+34666666666",
+            "dni": "11111111H",
+            "email": "foo@test.com",
+        },
+        {
+            "tlf": "+3377777777",
+            "dni": "22222222P",
+            "email": "bar@test.com",
+        },
+        ..
+    ]

+Response: status 200 or status 400 if error

+## POST auth-event/#auid/census/send_auth

+Perms: object_type: 'AuthEvent', perm: 'edit', oject_id: auid

+Description: sends sms/emails (depending on auth method) to the census of an open election for authentication

+Request:
+{
+    "user-ids": [],
+    "template": "template with __CODE__ and the link is__LINK__" }

+Response: status 200

+## POST /auth-event/#auid/register

+Perms: none

+Description: Provides authentication.
+Depending on the auth-method used, the input details needed may vary:

+Request:
+        {
+            "tlf": "+34666666666",
+            "dni": "11111111H",
+            "email": "foo@test.com",
         }

+Response: status 200 or status 400 if error

 Depending on the authentication method, the authentication process might involve more steps and thus it might be delayed.
-For example, when using sms-code auth method, a valid answer will be an empty STATUS 200.
+For example, when using sms auth method, a valid answer will be an empty STATUS 200.

-## POST /authmethod/:authmethod/validate/:id
+## POST /auth-event/#auid/authenticate

+Perms: none

-Allows an user to verify its SMS code.
-A valid input could be:
+Description: Allows an user to verify if sms or email code and login.
+If #auid if 0, 'user-and-password method is used.

+Request:
     {
         "dni": "11111111H",
         "mail": "test@agoravoting.com",
         "tlf": "+34666666666",
-        "sms-code": "deadbeef"
+        "code": "deadbeef"
     }

-A valid answer would be a STATUS 200 with the following data:
+Response: If authenticate is successful, it returns STATUS 200 with data:
     {
       "auth-token": "khmac:///sha-256;deadbeefdeadbeefdeadbeefdeadbeefdeadbeef/userid:timestamp"
     }